rivasulthq/UI-UX-Sample-Project/README.md

 ### Additional Information
 You can upload the Design as a Case Study on Behance [Watch Guide to Create one](https://www.youtube.com/watch?v=DBWYUlbQ6GU) and share link with everyone in the Design group (Link mentioned earlier)

+## Intermediate Project
+### Client Brief: #3 Re-Design our Digital Agency Website
+Client Name: Rivasult Creative

+Tyography: Use any Typograpy

+Color: Use Brand color code (Export from the existing website)

+#### Timeline
+3 Weeks

+#### Objectives
+As a Designer, you are required to help use re-design our Digital agency to help our clients and students navigate properly.
+We want a unique design that will different from the current design.
+We noticed users find it difficult to navigate our website and it has reduced our conversion, we also need a new UX copy to help boost our audience retention on our landing page.

+Our Clients will love a more optimized version of our website with straight to the point UX and easy to read Copy.

+#### Platform
+Responsive Design for both Mobile and Web

+#### Target Audience
+18yrs - 50yrs (Female & Male)

+#### References
+Please conduct some research on other Digital Agency, our aim is to be better than them.

+#### Deliverables
+* Research Results
+* Sketch of Blog Ideas
+* Information Architecture
+* User Flow
+* Visual Mockup of the new Design

+### Additional Information
+You can upload the Design as a Case Study on Behance [Watch Guide to Create one](https://www.youtube.com/watch?v=DBWYUlbQ6GU) and share link with everyone in the Design group (Link mentioned earlier), You can also tag Rivasult on social media.